 Blackman, when asked if he supported or opposed nuclear power, responded “I oppose it.
 I understand that nuclear power contributes very little to global warming emissions, however, I am fully aware of the added risks to human health, the environment, and global security that nuclear power creates.”
 He also stated his stance on fracked gas is similar to his stance on nuclear: “Our only options we have now are coal, natural gas, and nuclear.
 These options need to change.”

 If you are interested in learning more about where your state’s candidates for federal and state office stand on energy, click here to access the entire 2020 blog series.
-We encourage readers to register to vote before registration deadlines, which are in early October but vary by state, and vote in the general election on November 3, 2020.
+The voter registration deadline for the U.S. Senate runoff elections in Georgia is December 7 and early voting begins December 14, 2020.
+Election Day for all runoff elections is January 5, 2021.
 For voting information in Georgia, including updates about the impact of COVID-19 on voting, click here.
-Stay tuned for more posts in this series to come!